Your cart looks a little empty!

 Not only is this legend fascinating, but it also states the significance of the Sangiovese grape to the Roman people and to Italian history.

-Sangiovese (pronounced san-joe-vei-zay) is an Italian wine through and through.
-Though the grape is grown in other wine regions across the globe, it’s hard to come by anywhere else but Italy.
+Sangiovese (pronounced san-joe-vei-zay) is an authentically Italian wine.
+Although the grape is cultivated in other wine regions globally, it’s primarily found in Italy.

-It is a medium-bodied wine, with medium to high tannins, and it’s on the high end of the scale when it comes to alcohol.
-It’s probably most comparable to Merlot, although Sangiovese wine has high acidity, much more than Merlot ever has.
+Sangiovese wines are medium-bodied, with medium to high tannins, and are on the higher end of the alcohol content scale.
+They can be compared to Merlot, although Sangiovese wine exhibits high acidity, much more than what you would find in Merlot.

 Some of the most popular names include: